thanos/ecspy/README.txt

 ``ecspy`` -- A framework for creating evolutionary computations in Python.
 --------------------------------------------------------------------------

-ECsPy (pronounced "easy as pie") provides a framework for creating evolutionary computations in Python.
-Additionally, ECsPy provides an easy-to-use canonical genetic algorithm (GA), evolution strategy (ES), and particle swarm optimizer (PSO) for users who don't need much customization.
+ECsPy (pronounced "easy as pie") is a free, open source framework for creating evolutionary computations in Python.
+Additionally, ECsPy provides an easy-to-use canonical genetic algorithm (GA), evolution strategy (ES), estimation of distribution algorithm (EDA), differential evolution algorithm (DEA), and particle swarm optimizer (PSO) for users who don't need much customization.

 Requirements